 Each team then submits its suggested two options to the facilitator and receives some feedback.

 In Stage 2 of the activity the teams use the feedback and further information provided to recommend the most ‘safe and efficient’ route.
 Their choices include revisiting the original decision, or just choosing between the two previously short-listed options.
-What will produce the most effective decision?
+What will produce the most effective decision, and which suggests effective 'decision-making at pace'?

-Each stage must be delivered within tight time constraints of 15 minutes activity per stage.
+Each stage must be delivered within tight time constraints of 15 minutes activity per stage, although the facilitator can adjust these timings to suit.

 The activity enables participants to demonstrate a range of skills including: